 WEX Inc., a financial technology solutions company, just recently released a chatbot that is powered by AI and designed to provide a personalized and responsive healthcare benefits experience to both consumers and employers.
 Available 24 hours a day, the chatbot provides immediate assistance with routine requests, allowing customer service representatives to focus on the more involved, time-consuming issues their customers encounter.

-If you’re interested in learning more about how healthcare and biopharmaceuticals are integrating AI into their industry practices, check out the below sessions at ODSC Europe and ODSC West this fall.
+If you’re interested in learning more about how healthcare companies and biopharmaceuticals are using AI, check out the below sessions at ODSC Europe and ODSC West this fall.

 – “Semantic Scholar and the Fight Against COVID-19” Oren Etzioni, PhD│CEO│Allen Institute for AI